Jordi-Jaspers/BasicWebsite/README.md

 * HTML, CSS and PHP development
 * Laravel Web development with Blade
 * Docker to host the webapplication
+* Javascript Basics
+* Authentications and roles
+* Mysql database connecting and hosting
+* Different new python methods and imports
+* ...

 # TODO-List:
 #### Part 1:  Laravel (BasicWebsite)